 I’ve been a big fan of MAMAMOO’s since 2016, so you can bet I’ve been playing Hwasa’s “Maria” nonstop virtually since it came out.
 Judging from the fact that the video got 12 million views in less than three weeks, I’m not the only one.
 The song is an absolute bop, with powerful lyrics and a great melody.
 Hwasa’s voice and the Latin beat add a dimension of acoustic authenticity to the synthetic sounds within the song.
-I will jam out to it when I’m doing literally anything.
-It’s that good.

 But as good as the song is, the video itself hearkens to something deep within me.
 The lyrics of the song are exemplified by visual cues and dynamic scenes.
 The colors strike a balance between green and red, warm and cold, vibrant and muted.
 It’s an elegant affair, yet it has elements of grit.
-There’s florescents and fire for lighting, flickering, even palpating.
+There’s fluorescents and fire for lighting, flickering, even palpating.
 And, of course, the iconography – the dinner scene, the funeral, the crown, the asylum, the scissors.
 It’s truly a masterwork.

-However, there’s one specific thing about the video I want to review for how brilliant it is, and it’s the shot composition.
+There’s one specific thing about the video I want to review for how brilliant it is, and it’s the shot composition.
 The framing of the shots themselves is part of why the video works so well.
 I will break it down into three categories: Dynamic Shots, Negative Space, and Set Design.

 In a music video, this is especially important, because the idol is in fact the star of the whole thing.
 We have to feel engaged with her personally, or else we lose interest once the song is over.
 But keeping the camera alongside an interesting subject keeps the viewer on their toes and eager to continue watching.